microsoft/live-share/docs/getting-started.md

 ![VS Code session state item](media/vscode-share-state.png) <br />
 ![VS Code end collaboration session menu option](media/vscode-end-collaboration.png)

-Participants will no longer be able to access the content and any temp files are automatically cleaned up.
+Guests will no longer be able to access the content and any temp files are automatically cleaned up.

 Similarly, individual guests can leave the collaboration session without ending it for others by simply closing the tool or selecting "Leave Collaboration Session".